NoroffFEU/development-platforms/svelte-case-study.md

 In this study case i will get into how to use it.

 ## Brief History
 [Svelte](https://svelte.dev/) was created by Rich Harris.
 Svelte is a free and open source front end component framework / language, it is not a monolithic JavaScript library imported by applications.
 Instead, it compiles HTML templates to specialized code that manipulates the DOM directly.
-And was initial released / commit `26th November, 2016`.
+And was initial released / first commit on `26th November, 2016`.

 - `26th November, 2016` The initial commit to the svelte Github repo.